alexandralangton/British-English-Chrome-Extension/README.md

 ## Installation

 * Clone this directory to your local machine
-* In the browser go to the chrome://extensions/
+* In the browser go to chrome://extensions/
 * Turn on 'Developer mode'
 * Click on 'Load unpacked' and select the cloned directory

 The extension will have been added to your Chrome Extensions in the browser.
 Navigate to any website and click on the extension to try it out!
-The about of words parsed and replaced will be shown in Chrome Console.
+The amout of words parsed and replaced will be shown in the Chrome Console.